 Hands on thighs

-Holding hands in this way during a public speech will close the possibility of expression and highlighting your thoughts with gestures.
+Holding hands in this way during a public speech will close the possibility of expressing and highlighting your thoughts with gestures.
 However, this is a fairly safe position to start with.

 Basket